Pipelines + integration

 A second job uploads the bulk attestations to the CR via the ServiceNow attachment API.

-The 5-axis score is computed by scripts/ci/kosli-score.sh (in the repo).
+The 5-axis score is computed by scripts/ci/fides-score.sh (in the repo).
 The math is straightforward but the weights are tunable per-tenant — that part lives in tenant config.

 2. Wait on approval